sujay-sp-au9/Simple-projects/README.md

 ## Snake game::--
 A snake eats food game built using html, css and javascript only.
 ## Youtube-clone::--
 Youtube-clone with only HTML and CSS
+## d3 Bar Chart::--
+US GDP visualised as a bar chart using d3.